craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Liquid Calm
 > A seemingly unmoving grey liquid.
 It smells like a well executed plan.

 Upon introduction, make a DC (17 + G) Charisma Saving Throw.
 If you succeed, you reasonably evaluate your situation, and feel peace and understanding.
-Otherwise, you are Dazed for the next G rounds.
+Otherwise, you are Dazed for the next (3 + G) rounds.

 **Ingredients**;
-- XXX
+- 1 ounce Essence of Deception (400.0sp)
+- 1 ounce Essence of Immutability (675.0sp)
+- 1 ounce Essence of Arcana (200.0sp)
+	- 3 ounces Liquid Calm (1.2k sp) > (450.0sp / ounce)

 #### Liquid Fear
 > A horrifyingly dark liquid.
-It smells like the monster at the edge of the campfire.
+It smells like the darkness at the edge of the campfire.

 Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
 If you succeed, you acknowledge the danger of your situation, and continue to persevere.
-Otherwise, you are Frightened by hostiles you can see or hear for the next G rounds.
+Otherwise, you are Frightened by non-Allies you can see or hear for the next (3 * G) rounds.

 **Ingredients**;
-- XXX
+- 1 ounce Essence of Prevention (4.5k sp)
+- 3 ounce Essence of Light (1.2k sp)
+- 1 ounce Essence of Faith (5.5k sp)
+	- 4 ounces Liquid Fear (12k sp) > (3.5k sp / ounce)

 #### Liquid Rage
 > A violently roiling red liquid.
 It smells like sweat, blood, and tears.

 Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
 If you succeed, that kinda sucked, but you shrug it off.
-Otherwise, you spend the next G rounds actively attempting to kill the nearest creature, even if they are your Ally.
+Otherwise, you spend the next (2 * G) rounds actively attempting to kill or destroy the nearest visible creature, even if they are your Ally.

 **Ingredients**;
-- XXX
+- 1 ounce Essence of Conversation (500sp)
+- 1 ounce Essence of Deception (400sp)
+- 3 ounce Essence of Action (1.5k sp)
+	- 4 ounces Liquid Rage (3.0k sp) > (750.0sp)

 #### Liquid Greed
 > A slick blueish liquid.
-It smells like finally rising above.
+It smells like finally having what you so rightfully deserve.

 Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
 If you succeed, you know what you want right now, but you understand now might not be the time, and here might not be the place.
-Otherwise, you spend the next G rounds taking and keeping the shiniest things you see.
+Otherwise, you spend the next G minutes taking and keeping the shiniest things you see.

 **Ingredients**;
-- XXX
+- 3 ounces Essence of Deception (1.2k sp)
+- 1 ounce Essence of Dragons (5.5k sp)
+- 1 ounce Essence of Density (300sp)
+	- 4 ounces Liquid Greed (7.0k sp) > (1750sp / ounce)

 #### Liquid Love
 > An enticing pinkish red liquid.
 It smells like home.